Copyright: Copyright for Students

-Copying and Downloading are part of College Life: During the course of your studies you will encounter the need to photocopy and download materials for your coursework and research, e.g. book chapters, journal articles, webpages, images etc.
+Copying and downloading are part of college life: during the course of your studies you will encounter the need to photocopy and download materials for your coursework and research, e.g. book chapters, journals articles, webpages, images etc.

-UCD Obligation: UCD has a responsibility to ensure compliance with the terms and conditions of the "Irish Copyright Licensing Agency Higher Education License" (ICLA)
+UCD obligation: UCD had a responsibility to ensure compliance with the terms and conditions of the "Irish Copyright Licensing Agency Higher Education License" (ICLA).

 All assessed work must be referenced correctly, especially so that you avoid any accusations of plagiarism.
 See our guides and online tutorials on How to Cite and Reference and How to Avoid Plagiarism.

 All materials included must have full acknowledgment.
 Assessed work that includes copied materials can only be given to your assessor.
 Any future use will require permission by the rights holder.

 In order to avoid breaching copyright when preparing your thesis, make sure that you reference correctly and always check copyright restrictions when using third-party materials.

 The information contained within these pages is intended as a general guideline, and an interpretation of current copyright issues.
 It is not intended and should not be construed as legal advice.